-- Occupied Property: The nonprofit entity must immediately notify the Department when it sells or transfers the exempt real property, or when it executes the land lease.
-Owners can find the form (REV 63 0001) on the Department's website. - Unlike other property tax exemptions under chapter 84.36 RCW, the statute does not require an annual renewal to maintain this exemption.
+- The nonprofit entity must immediately notify the Department when it sells or transfers the exempt real property, or when it executes the land lease. - The qualified cooperative association must immediately notify the Department when any portion of the exempt real property becomes occupied or when it executes the land lease. - The qualified cooperative association must immediately notify the Department within one year of when all the exempt real property becomes occupied. - Owners can find the form (REV 63 0001) on the Department's website. - Unlike other property tax exemptions under chapter 84.36 RCW, the statute does not require an annual renewal to maintain this exemption.